Elizabethcase/my-digital-garden/_notes/rda/cccf-model.md

 ![Climate Zines](/rda/assets/climate_zines.png)
 ## Connection 2
 My work on this project led directly to a collaboration with Amelia Greenhall from Anenome.
-She will print the first versions of a “Climate Emergency Reading Recs” zine today (Friday, May 13).
+She will print the first versions of a “[Climate Emergency Reading Recs](https://shop.anemone.studio/product/climate-emergency-reading-recs)” zine today (Friday, May 13)!
 We catalogued more than 120 books!
 I’ve included the cover and some of the excerpts I wrote for it below.

 ![Cover for zine](/rda/assets/climate_emerg_cover.jpeg)
 ![climate_emr_showing.png](/rda/assets/climate_emr_showing.png)